 What Determines a Diamond’s Price

 Many factors determine a diamond’s price.
 However, some of the most common ones are its 4Cs: cut, clarity, color, and carat.

 Let’s have a quick look at how a diamond’s price depends on its carat number.
 For example, let’s say that the diamonds from the table below all have a J color grade and a VS2 clarity grade.
 Thus, the only difference is in the carats.

 You can see how the price more than doubles when only one of the 4C’s changes.

 Useful Technical Terms Worth Knowing

-Buying a 6 carat diamond ring is undoubtedly the purchase of a lifetime.
+Buying 6 carat diamond engagement rings is undoubtedly the purchase of a lifetime.
 You’ll most likely cash out thousands of dollars, and you want to be sure you’ve made the right choice.
 For this reason, it wouldn’t hurt to know some of the basic terms you’ll come across.